๐ŸŽฒStatistical Mechanics

 Kinetic Theory Applications

-• Explains transport properties including diffusion (mass transport), viscosity (momentum transport), and thermal conductivity (energy transport)
+• Transport properties: diffusion (mass transport), viscosity (momentum transport), and thermal conductivity (energy transport) all depend on averages computed from the distribution

-• Predicts effusion rates through small apertures, with flux proportional to v\langle v \rangle and inversely proportional to m\sqrt{m}
+• Effusion rates through small apertures: the particle flux is proportional to โŸจvโŸฉ\langle v \rangle and inversely proportional to m\sqrt{m}, which is why lighter gases effuse faster (Graham's law)

 Calculating Thermodynamic Properties

-Compare: Diffusion vs. effusion—both depend on the Maxwell-Boltzmann distribution, but diffusion involves collisions between particles while effusion involves free streaming through an aperture.
-The relevant average velocity differs between these cases.
+Compare: Diffusion vs. effusion both depend on the Maxwell-Boltzmann distribution, but diffusion involves collisions between particles (bulk transport through a medium) while effusion involves free streaming through an aperture small compared to the mean free path.

 Assumptions, Limitations, and Validity